-The Bonds are offered for delivery when, as and if issued and received by the initial purchaser named below (the "Underwriter") and are subject to the approving opinion of the Attorney General of the State of Texas and the approval of certain legal matters by Powell & Leon, LLP, Austin, Texas, Bond Counsel (see "LEGAL MATTERS"; "APPENDIX D - FORM OF BOND COUNSEL'S OPINION" hereto) Certain matters will be passed upon for the Underwriter by its counsel, Orrick, Herrington & Sutcliffe LLP, Austin, Texas.
-It is expected that the Bonds will be available for delivery through the services of DTC on or about September 12, 2018.
+The Bonds are offered for delivery when, as and if received by the Underwriter listed below and subject to the approving opinion of the Attorney General of the State of Texas and the legal opinion of Powell & Leon, LLP, Austin, Texas, Bond Counsel (see "LEGAL MATTERS;" "APPENDIX D - FORM OF BOND COUNSEL'S OPINION" hereto).
+Certain legal matters will be passed upon for the Underwriter by its counsel, Orrick, Herrington & Sutcliffe LLP, Austin, Texas.
+It is expected that the Bonds will be available for delivery through DTC on or about November 20, 2018.